kermitdafrog8/tde-slackbuilds/README.md

 [<img src="https://ray-v.github.io/TDE-version.png">](https://ray-v.github.io/TDE-version.png)

 The default is to install the packages as they are built, which is necessary initially for the required packages and for some interdependencies [for example, tdesdk requires tdepim].

 Run **INST=0 ./BUILD-TDE.sh** to build only.
+This is a global option so can't be used where the build list includes packages requiring dependencies that haven't been installed.

 Any package, or set of packages, can be selected in the 'TDE Packages Selection' screen.
-The TDE mandatory packages can be pre-selected.
 Information about dependencies for some packages has been added at the bottom of the dialog screen.

 R14.0.7 source archives will be downloaded from a geoIP located mirror site, or the development sources [R14.1.0] cloned or updated from cgit.
 Downloading can be done pre-build [useful for an off-line build], or during the build.

 If you're curious about what this might involve, [take a look at a sample build set up](https://ray-v.github.io/A_typical_TDE_SlackBuild.html).

+---

+There are other command line options that can be used to set some build parameters:
+* BUILD= - sets the package build identifier, overriding the SlackBuild default of 1
+* USE_CMAKE_EDU=yes - to build tdeedu with cmake - see Core/tdeedu/README.
+* USE_CMAKE_MM=yes - to build tdemultimedia with cmake - see Core/tdemultimedia/README.
+* VERBOSE=1 - show command lines during cmake builds

 ---